-What types of disabilities do you honor?
+What types of disabilities do the students you work with have?

-There are several ways that a student can receive a full, psychoeducational evaluation.
+There are several ways that a student can receive a full psychoeducational evaluation.
 If you would like to be evaluated, please schedule an appointment to meet with one of our professional staff members who will guide you through that process.

 Can I get my medication from you?